NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 NAIF uses the ``maklabel`` format for PDS IM 1.5.0.0 archives for comparison and reproducibility reasons.
 The idea is that NAIF will use ``infomod2`` only after the PDS IM 2.0.0.0 is released.
-We recommends using the ``infomod2`` format, especially for new archives.
+NAIF recommends using the ``infomod2`` format, especially for new archives.

-More details on the determination of coverage for different files in the archives are provided in section :ref:`source/44_npb_implementation:Coverage Times Determination`.
+More details on the determination of coverage for different files in the archives are provided in section :ref:`source/22_pds4_spice_archive:Product Coverage Assignment Rules`.

 Mission Parameters